 LASHBRIAR

 No Appearing: 1-4

 Armour Class: 6/9/5

 Movement: 0''

 Hit Dice: See below

 Treasure: Victims'

+belongings

-Attack: belongings 2-5 fronds fo 1d3, sleep a
+Attack: 2-5 fronds for

+1d3, sleep and

+runners

+(see below)

+Alignment: Neutral

-Alignment: Intelligence: runners (see below) Neutral Non
+Intelligence: Non

-A lashbriar is a dangerous plant resembling a giant form of bram ble.
+A lashbriar is a dangerous plant resembling a giant form of bramble.
 It consists of a thick AC5 stem with 2d8HP, 2-5 thorny fronds each with 1d4HP and AC6, and 2-5 runners each with 1d4HP and AC9.
 The lashbriar senses vibrations in the ground around it and will strike suddenly at any creature within 10'.
 One or two of its fronds will lash at such targets, each inflicting 1-3HP with its thorns.
 Any character must hit save vs poison (+2 on save) or else swoon for 1-4 rounds.
 If the victim falls within 10' of the stem, he will be attacked by the plant's runners.
 Each hit indicates that a limb (or neck) has been entangled.
 These tighten their grip whenever the plant sustains damage - each run-ner constricts for 1HP for every 2 the plant receives.

 Each frond or runner fights until it reaches 0HP, but the whole plant dies if the stem is destroyed.
-The runners are also capable of catching passing feet with the same effect of a trip spell, so approach-ing the stem is difficult.
+The runners are also capable of catching passing feet with the same effect of a trip spell, so approaching the stem is difficult.
 Fire damage causes the runners to constrict at twice the usual rate - ie 1HP per HP inflicted.